wbamberg/idl-reference/docs/nsILocalCertService.md

 and is valid for 1 year.
 If an expired or otherwise invalid cert is found
 with the nickname supplied here, it is removed and a new one is made.

-@param nickname Nickname that identifies the cert
-@param cb       Callback to be notified with the result

 #### Parameters ####